TrustyFund/notifier/README.md

 # BitShares notifications service
 ## Using the service

-This service monitors BitShares and notifies subscribers by Email or Telegram regarding the following activity types:
+This service monitors your BitShares accoount and notifies you by Email or Telegram regarding the following activity types:
+- Despoit
+- Withdrawal
 - Transfer
 - Fill order
 - Decrease of collateral ratio below 2.0